mrkamel/search_flip/README.md

 ## Non-ActiveRecord models

-Searchist ships with built-in support for ActiveRecord models, but using non-ActiveRecord models is very easy.
+SearchFlip ships with built-in support for ActiveRecord models, but using non-ActiveRecord models is very easy.
 The model must implement a `find_each` class method and the Index class needs to implement `Index.record_id` and `Index.fetch_records`.
 The default implementations for the index class are as